Skip to content

 Donate

-THE PLAYERS FOUNDATION is a registered charity (no. 1150458) working in animals across the United Kingdom.
-Its latest Charity Commission filing directs 36% of spending to charitable activities, holding roughly 863 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+The Players Foundation is a registered charity (no. 1150458) working in poverty relief across the United Kingdom.
+Its latest Charity Commission filing directs 56% of spending to charitable activities, holding roughly 863 months of reserves, and files its annual accounts on time.
+Reported income changed sharply in 2022 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

 In short: THE PLAYERS FOUNDATION has a Clarity Score of 0/100 — Charity Commission statutory inquiry in progress.

-THE PLAYERS FOUNDATION has a Clarity Score of 0 out of 100 on CharityCompare (0 stars, Not rated).
+The Players Foundation has a Clarity Score of 0 out of 100 on CharityCompare (0 stars, Not rated).
 Charity Commission registration number 1150458.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2021: total income £13m, with 36% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £1.3m, with 56% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 863 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .